tesujimath/filebutler/README.rst

 interactive use.
 Filebutler improves on this by structuring filelists by age, by size, by owner, and by dataset (see below).

+As of version 0.23.0, it also builds a reverse index of symlinks for all filesets, to support querying by symlink target, that is, what symlinks point into a given directory tree.

 Installation
 ------------